iranjith4/WOMIAnalytics/README.md

 ### WOMI Analytics Class
 This class is build for easily tracking the Analytics events and session very easily without much code.
-Womi Analytics supports both the Apsalar (Used for Tracking Events) and Google Analytics.
-Single method to plug in both Analytics.
+Womi Analytics supports Apsalar (Used for Tracking Events),Google Analytics and Yahoo's Flurry.
+Single method to plug in all Analytics.

 ### INTEGRATION
 #### STEP 1:
-You must have both the Apsalar and Google Analytics SDK configured in your project.
-You can configure Apsalar from tutor [here](http://support.apsalar.com/customer/portal/articles/717510-integrating-the-ios-sdk) and Google Analytics SDK from the tutor [here](https://developers.google.com/analytics/devguides/collection/ios/v3/?configured).
+You must have all the Apsalar , Google Analytics SDK and Flurry SDK configured in your project.
+You can configure Apsalar from tutor [here](http://support.apsalar.com/customer/portal/articles/717510-integrating-the-ios-sdk) and Google Analytics SDK from the tutor [here](https://developers.google.com/analytics/devguides/collection/ios/v3/?configured) and Flurry [here](https://dev.flurry.com/createProjectSelectPlatform.do).
-NOTE : Even if you are using any one of there, you must configured both in your project.
+NOTE : Even if you are using any one of there, you must configured all SDK in your project.

 #### STEP 2:
 Once You configured, Download the Project on GitHub and  Copy the WomiAnalyticsiOS into your Project.